K2 Kazushi Nakamura x Masaori Fujii | SKIER'S TALK ROOM -Let's talk gear-

 MINDBENDER 108Ti|D=137-108-125mm|L=172,179,186,193cm|R=22.8m(187cm)|¥125,400

-Nakamura also wore K2 boots for the first time.
-The new Boa equipped "RECON" size 130.
-He was the first skier to wear Boa boots in the technical competition, so he attracted a lot of attention at the venue.
+my K2 boots for the first time this winter.
+They were the newly released "RECON" 130 with Boa lacing.
+I was the first skier to use Boa boots in the technical competition, so I attracted a lot of attention at the venue.

-Fujii: I use the same boots.
-The temperature changes in the mountains, so even if you fasten them the same way with four buckles, the fit is different.
-But with Boa, I can adjust them to the perfect fit, so I really like them.
+Fujii uses the same boots.
+In the mountains, the temperature changes, and with four buckles, the fit is different even if you tighten them the same way.
+But with Boa, you can adjust them to the perfect fit, so I really like them.

 RECON 130 BOA